mouper/CITS3403-Project/README.md

 1. Running the unit tests:
 ```
-TODO
+python -m unittest tests/unitTests.py -v
 ```

 2. Running the selenium tests:
 ```
-TODO
+python -m unittest tests/seleniumTests.py -v
 ```

 ---

 ## References

-> AI tools e.g., GitHub Copilot, chatGPT, Claude were used in the development of this project.
+> AI tools (e.g. GitHub Copilot, chatGPT, Claude) were used in the development of this project.
 These tools were used to assist the team in correcting code logic, and optimising code efficiency in some instances.